nienow/ng-l10n/README.md

 # ngx-decimal

-This is a number format library for Angular 2+.
+This is a number format library for Angular.

 ## Input field directive